ecs-hk/simple-ommysql-viewer/README.md

 There are a number of authentication possibilities, including HTTP Basic, via the [npm](https://www.npmjs.com/) repositories.

+#### Example front-ending with Apache HTTP Server

-As an alternative to providing an HTTPS listener from Node.js, you can also frontend the `simple-ommysql-viewer` app using another SSL-enabled HTTP server.
-Example with Apache HTTP Server:
+Alternatively, you can also front-end the `simple-ommysql-viewer` app using another TLS-enabled HTTP server, like Apache HTTP Server:

 ```
 LoadModule proxy_module modules/mod_proxy.so